Updated June 22, 2022

 - There is no clear evidence that patients with asthma are at any higher risk of contracting COVID-19.
 There is also no evidence that asthma medications used to prevent symptoms (inhaled steroids, oral steroids, montelukast, biologics, etc.) increase your risk of contracting COVID-19.

 - Use caution and avoid experimental treatments unless the treatment is specifically recommended by the physician caring for you.

 RecommendationsThe American College of Allergy, Asthma and Immunology recommends:

-- Continuing or resuming your asthma routine that helps you control your symptoms.
+- Maintaining your asthma routine to help you control your symptoms.

 - Using short acting rescue medications as needed for symptoms.

 - Following your asthma action plan if you have one.

-- Following CDC guidelines regarding infection control, vaccines, hand hygiene, social distancing, etc.
+- Following CDC guidelines regarding infection control, vaccines, masking, hand hygiene, social distancing, etc.